pingcap/docs-cn/tiflash/troubleshoot-tiflash.md

 The issue might occur due to different reasons.
 It is recommended that you troubleshoot it following the steps below:

-1. Check whether your system is CentOS8.
+1. Check whether your system is RedHat Enterprise Linux 8.

-     CentOS8 does not have the `libnsl.so` system library.
+     RedHat Enterprise Linux 8 does not have the `libnsl.so` system library.
 You can manually install it via the following command:

      {{< copyable "shell-regular" >}}